What’s the absolute best way to start learning the guitar?

 Smells Like Teen Spirit – Nirvana

-Just four power chords changed the landscape of music for the next 20 years or more.
-Nothing to sneeze at.
-But, you may have noticed, it’s really only four chords.
+Just four power chords changed the music landscape for the next 20 years or more—nothing to sneeze at.
+But, you may have noticed, it’s only four chords.

 This is a song you have to play along with the record.
-The chord changes and riff are very easy if you follow the drum pattern to get the timing right.
+The chord changes and riff are straightforward if you follow the drum pattern to get the timing right.

 What Might Trip You Up